 Japan holds a great cultural resonance for cherry blossoms’ meaning, woven throughout its history.
-Because of the significance of cherry blossoms in Japan, they are considered the country’s national flower.
+Because of the significance of cherry blossoms in Japan, they are considered the country’s unofficial national flower.
 Visitors travel far and wide to witness the blooming cherry blossoms, and we consider seeing cherry blossoms in Japan as one of the main reasons to visit Japan during the spring.

-What are Cherry Blossoms?
+What Are Cherry Blossoms?

 Known as sakura in Japanese, cherry blossoms are the flower of the genus Prunus trees.
 In the springtime, these small and dainty flowers bloom in hues of pink and white, creating clouds of beauty across Japan and the Northern Hemisphere, which typically have tolerable climates for cherry blossom trees to thrive.